-Prior to joining Twentieth Century Fox, Mr. Gianopulos held senior management positions at Paramount and Columbia Pictures following his career as an attorney specializing in entertainment.
+Previously, Mr. Gianopulos served as president of Twentieth Century Fox International.
+Before joining Fox, Mr. Gianopulos held senior management positions at Paramount and Columbia Pictures.

-Mr. Gianopulos is a governor of the Academy of Motion Picture Arts & Sciences and a member of the Board of the USC School of Cinematic Arts Board of Councilors and is a Trustee of Carnegie Mellon University, and is involved in a number of civic and philanthropic activities including serving as chairman of the Motion Picture & Television Fund, on the National Entertainment Advisory Council for the Anti-Defamation League and the Board and Executive Committee of the X-Prize Foundation.
+Mr. Gianopulos is a governor and the treasurer of the Academy of Motion Picture Arts & Sciences, a member of the Board of the USC School of Cinematic Arts, as well as a trustee of the American Film Institute.
+He is involved in a number of civic and philanthropic activities including serving as chairman of the Motion Picture & Television Fund, on the National Entertainment Advisory Council for the Anti-Defamation League and on the Board of the X-Prize Foundation.

 Dr. Gary Gitnick

 Dr. Gitnick is the co-chief of the Vatche and Tamar Manoukian Division of Digestive Diseases at the David Geffen School of Medicine at UCLA.
 As co-chief, Dr. Gitnick heads one of the largest gastroenterology divisions in the world with 70 full-time faculty members, 38 researchers/project scientists/postdocs, 21 fellows, 85 employees and a multimillion-dollar budget.
 He received his Bachelor of Science and Doctor of Medicine degrees at the University of Chicago, after which he completed an internship at Johns Hopkins University Hospital.
 From there he completed Internal Medicine and Gastroenterology subspecialty training at the Mayo Clinic and also spent three years as a Research Associate at the National Institutes of Health.
 He joined the faculty at the University of California, Los Angeles in 1969.
 He was Chief of Staff of the UCLA Medical Center and was Medical Director of the UCLA Health Care Programs.
 Dr. Gitnick has produced over 300 publications and is the author or editor of 63 books.